MetPX/Sundew/doc/man/px.1.rst

    px stop

 The action arguments do simply what they mean.
 .TP
+**graceful**
+all metpx processes are asked to restart gracefully.
+It is equivalent to a stop followed by a start, but with a 10 second gap between each component.
+.TP
+.TP
 **reload**
 all metpx processes are asked to reload.
 This includes the routing table, the station dictionnary, the configuration file, and the determination of potential clients (for receivers,filters,transceivers).
 After reloading, the programs resume to their normal state.